Esri/torii-provider-arcgis/README.md

 ## ArcGIS Authentication Options

 The ArcGIS Platform has a few types of authentication, based on OAuth2.
-For all the details, please consult the [documentation](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Authorize/02r300000214000000/).
+For all the details, please consult the [documentation](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/).

-#### Application Authentication
+#### Named User Login

 Since your application will not be running on a sub-domain of ArcGIS.com, you will need to use a 'pop-up' based authentication flow.

 With this model, you need to register an application at [developers.arcgis.com](https://developers.arcgis.com).

-Next, at [developers.arcgis.com](https://developers.arcgis.com) you need to register a Redirect URI for the application - this should be the url that your web application lives at.
+Next, at [developers.arcgis.com](https://developers.arcgis.com) you need to register a Redirect URI for the application - this should be the url where your web application lives.

 **Note:** You can add multiple Redirect URI's for a single application, including `http://localhost`, which is convenient for development.